Leadership + Organizational Culture

 Nathaniel Branden, The Psychology of Romantic Love: Romantic Love in an Anti-Romantic Age (1980).
 Most psychologists dwell on the struggle inherent in romantic love, and the likelihood of such love being mostly deluded projection.
 Nathaniel Branden, on the other hand, has a refreshingly optimistic focus: the centrality of admiration between two people.
 (Branden’s own life is fascinating.
 He spent several years as the protégé and then lover of Ayn Rand.
 Another great book is his memoir of that experience: My Years with Ayn Rand.)

-David Deida, The Way of the Superior Man: A Spiritual Guide to Mastering the Challenges of Women, Work, and Sexual Desire (republished 2006).
+David Deida, The Way of the Superior Man: A Spiritual Guide to Mastering the Challenges of Women, Work, and Sexual Desire (2006).
 From the title you’d think this book is for men, and it is, but it’s just as important for women.
-I first read it in 1999, when I was slogging my way through life as a trial lawyer, dressing in suits every day, cutting my own hair, assuming it was anti-feminist to believe in any real differences between men and women, and generally bored in romantic relationship.
+I first read it in 1999, when I was slogging my way through life as a trial lawyer, dressing in suits every day, eschewing make-up, assuming it was anti-feminist to believe in any real differences between men and women, and generally bored in romantic relationship.
 This book came along and hit me over the head.
 I stopped being a trial lawyer.
 I realized that I had an intensely feminine essence, which I’d been in denial of most of my life, and unless I made room for, I was going to wind up seriously under-expressed.
 This is no longer the case.
-Thank you, David Deida.

 Ester Perel, Mating in Captivity: Unlocking Erotic Intelligence (2007).
 Ester Perel, a Belgian psychotherapist living in New York, addresses the tendency in marriage to merge completely.
 The problem is that enmeshment kills passion, which needs mystery and uncertainty.
 Perel has good advice on how to love, and be close, without becoming enmeshed, without giving up all independence, maintaining some separateness, so that the spark that brought two people together survives.
 See her Valentine’s Day Ted Talk here.

 David Schnarch, Passionate Marriage: Keeping Love and Intimacy Alive in Committed Relationships (2009).
+As I read through these case studies, I mostly thought, “These people should probably get divorced.”
+And then again and again, I was humbled to see there was so much more possible that they (and I) couldn’t see.
 A reviewer on Amazon wrote that after 22 years of marriage, she and her husband came to a crossroads.
 They read and applied this work, and made it though.
 “My dear partner and I found a way of understanding that has plainly transformed us and the way we are for and with each other.
 We came so close to losing each other, and the preciousness of what we have instead continues to floor us.
-The PM approach is not something you pick up a few tips from and set aside… it is life-changing,”
+The PM approach is not something you pick up a few tips from and set aside… it is life-changing.”

 Andre Agassi, Open: An Autobiography (2010).
 I don’t follow tennis, I don’t play tennis, I don’t even know the rules of tennis.
 And, this was one of the best memoirs I’ve ever read.
 Agassi is just so honest.
 He is not trying to look good.
 He’s not trying to set the record straight.
 He’s just unraveling what happened, trying to understand it as he writes, and is for some reason willing to let that process be witnessed.
 It’s the honesty, as much as the story (which is also very good) that was so compelling.
 I couldn’t put it down.